 The nursery is a one-storey purpose built school, offering easy access for wheelchair users.
 Disabled toilet facilities are available.
 The outdoor play area is flat.
 Sensory equipment is used in the music room and with all children throughout the nursery.
-This can provide some children with a space to satisfy any vestibular or proprioception sensory need they may have.

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-A quiet sensory room is also available as a calming space that may support children sensitive to noisy, bright and busy environments.

 High-quality teaching and learning provision is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.
-This can be recognising and responding through provision planning, driven by the Accelerated Progress Tracker with adaptations to key group time, specific intervention to aid access to key group teaching, or with enhanced adult support to support specific therapy or learning.
+This can recognising and responding through provision planning, driven by the Accelerated Progress Tracker with adaptations to key group time, specific intervention to aid access to key group teaching, or with enhanced adult support to support specific therapy or learning.